Frequently Asked Questions

 Attending an Estate Sale

-Estate sales are one of the easiest ways to furnish your home and/or upgrade and add to your personal property.
+Estate Sales are one of the easiest ways to furnish your home and/or upgrade and add to your personal property.
 And if you’re a collector or a reseller you already know how valuable these sales can be.

 Generally speaking it is not a good idea to bring children or pets to an estate sale.
 You will want your hands free to shop.
 Also, many estate sale agents do not allow you to carry large bags into the sale.
 Moving or hiding items is frowned upon.
 Please set aside only what you intend to purchase.
-No hording until you get home.

 Every estate sale runs a bit differently.
 The number system is a common method used.
-A box of laminated numbers will be put out at a time specified in their listing.
+A box of laminated numbers will be put out at a time specified in the listing.
 If you want to be among the first inside (and you do want to be among the first inside) you simply show up and take a number, and provide it at the door when your number is called.
 If a problem arises it is up to the agent working the door to resolve the issue.
 It is quite easy and most shoppers and collectors are an easygoing bunch.

-Many estate sales post uniform price sheets to save time.
+Many Estate Sales post uniform price sheets to save time.
 This immediately saves you money, as the uniform price sheet is not usually the full value, but is the easiest way to manage bulk items.
 Often you may see price sheets for books, linens, clothing and other bulk items.
 Follow the signs and you will not have any problem.

-Some estate sales provide boxes that you can fill while you are browsing.
+Some Estate Sales provide boxes that you can fill while you are browsing.
 These are found near the cash register.
 If boxes are not provided, just ask the person working the cash table if you may place a few things there to purchase when you are done shopping.